 Such issues can frequently occur with e-commerce sites, with product descriptions for similar products that only differ in a few specs.
-To tackle this, try to make your product pages diverse in all areas apart from the description: user reviews are a great way to achieve this.
+To tackle this and avoid trouble with search engine rankings, try to make your product pages diverse in all areas apart from the description: user reviews are a great way to achieve this.
 On blogs, similar content issues may arise when you take an older piece of content, add some updates, and rework it into a new post.
 In this scenario, using a canonical link (or a 301 redirect) on the older article is the best solution.

 7. Printer-friendly pages

-If your site's pages have printer-friendly versions accessible via separate URLs, it will be easy for Google to find and crawl those through internal links.
+If your multiple pages on your site have printer-friendly versions accessible via separate URLs, it will be easy for Google to find and crawl those through internal links.
 Obviously, the content on the page itself and its printer-friendly version is going to be identical — thus wasting your crawl budget once again.

 If you do offer printer-friendly pages to your site's visitors, it's best to close them from search engine bots via a noindex tag.
 If they are all stored in a single directory, such as https://www.link-assistant.com/news/print, you can also add a disallow rule for the entire directory in your robots.txt.

-Duplicate content can be a pain for SEOs as it dilutes your pages' link juice (aka ranking power) and drains crawl budget, preventing new pages from getting crawled and indexed.
+Specific duplicate content SEO can be a pain those who work with SEO, as it dilutes your pages' link juice (aka ranking power) and drains crawl budget, preventing new pages from getting crawled and indexed.
 Remember that your best tools to combat the problem are canonical tags, 301 redirects, and robots.txt, and incorporate duplicate content checks into your site auditing routine to improve indexation and rankings.